Before coming to campus, be sure to be vaccinated or be tested.

 Hunter College Schools

 Hunter College will provide students with a comprehensive variety of in-person and remote services.
 All in-person services will be offered in accordance with the General Safety Guidelines.
-To maintain capacity limits, offices will minimize waiting areas, offering both online and on-site scheduling of appointments.

 To get a Hunter ID card, students must schedule an appointment to have a photo taken and pick up the card.
 Visit Hunter ID Card Appointment and select the preferred time slot.
 After you submit your appointment request, you will receive a confirmation email with your appointment time.

 Once the photo has been approved, the OneCard Office will send the student/staff/faculty an email confirmation with the day and directions on how to obtain your Hunter College Photo ID.